 died Archbishop of Canterbury in A.D.
 1005.
 In CHAP.VIII. an interesting little treatise, 'On the Old and New Testaments,' he gives a summary account of the sacred books.
-After mentioning the earlier writings, he comes to those of Solomon; 'Solomon,' Translation he says, 'by his wisdome wrote 3 bookes, one is by W. De Paraboles, that is Proverbs.
+After mentioning the earlier writings, he comes to those of Solomon: 'Solomon,' Translation he says, 'by his wisdome wrote 3 bookes, one is by W. De L'Isle, p.
+14. Paraboles, that is Proverbs.
 His second booke is called Ecclesiastes.
-The third is called Cantica.
-Canticorum (Canticles)...And these bookes are still in the Bible...
-Now there are two bookes p.
-17 more placed with Solomons workes, as if he made them: which for likenesse of stile and profitable use have gone for his; but Jesus the son of Sirach composed them.
-One is called...the Booke of Wisdome: and the other Ecclesiasticus.
+The third is called Cantica Canticorum (Canticles)...And these bookes are still in the Bible...Now there are two bookes p.
+17. more placed with Solomons workes, as if he made them: which for likenesse of stile and profitable use have gone for his; but Jesus the son of Sirach composed them.
+One is called...the Booke of Wisdome; and the other Ecclesiasticus.
 Very large bookes, and read in the Church, of long custome, for much good instruction.'
 As the last books he notices Tobit, Esther, Judith and Maccabees (2), which are reckoned in the number of the books of the Bible as 'tending to the glory of God.'
-In the New Testament he enumerates all the books in detail, but assigns fifteen epistles to St Paul 'as loud as thunder to faithful people,' of which the last is that to the Landicenes

-· The introduction of this spurious epistle into The Latin the Latin Bible is one of the most remarkable Epistle to the episodes in the history of the Canon.
+In the New Testament he enumerates all the books in detail, but assigns fifteen epistles to St Paul 'as loud as thunder to faithful people,' of which the last is that to the Laodicenes.
+The introduction of this spurious epistle into The Latin Episitle to the the Latin Bible is one of the most remarkable Lacdicente, episodes in the history of the Canon.
 It was probably of African origin, and first appears, as far as can be traced, in the sixth century.
 The two earliest documents in which it appears contain also the famous interpolation of 'the three hea- 1 John v.
-T. venly Witnesses.'
-At the close of that century, Gregory the Great noticed that St Paul 'wrote fifteen epistles, though the Church received only fourteen; and this partial recognition of the epistle gave it increased currency.
-In England
+7. venly Witnesses.'
+At the close of that century.
+Gregory the Great noticed that St Paul 'wrote fifteen epistles, though the Church received only fourteen;' and this partial recognition of the epistle gave it increased currency.
+In England 14 CHAP.VIII. and France it seems to have been especially popu- It is contained in the two finest MSS, of the lar.
+Vulgate in the library of the British Museum (of the ninth century), and in very many later MSS.
+John of Salisbury, in the twelfth century, expressly affirms that it was 'written by St Paul, though it was the common and almost universal opinion that St Paul wrote only fourteen.'
+The insertion of the epistle in the Bible is instructive.
+It offers a clear proof, if any proof were needed, of the utter absence of the power of historical criticism at the time, and of the unwillingness even of the learned to give up anything which came with the seeming sanction of adequate autherity.
+St Paul says that he wrote to the Laodicenes-such is the argument of John of Salisbury -therefore this epistle which purports to be addressed by him to them is genuine.
+JOHN OF SALISBURY.